ViolettaBond/POSTGR/README.md

         9
     );

-CREATE TABLE articles (
-    id SERIAL PRIMARY KEY,
-    author_key VARCHAR(50) NOT NULL,
-    author_name VARCHAR(100) NOT NULL,
-    category VARCHAR(50) NOT NULL,
-    publish_date DATE NOT NULL,
-    title VARCHAR(255) NOT NULL,
-    description TEXT,
-    image_key VARCHAR(50),
-    is_featured BOOLEAN DEFAULT FALSE,
-    post_id INT REFERENCES posts(id)
-);

 INSERT INTO articles (author_key, author_name, category, publish_date, title, description, image_key, is_featured, post_id)
 VALUES
-('john', 'Jane Smith', 'Environment', '2023-10-15', 'Global Climate Summit Addresses Urgent Climate Action', 'World leaders gathered at the Global Climate Summit to discuss urgent climate action, emissions reductions, and renewable energy targets.', 'global', TRUE, 1),
+    ('john', 'Jane Smith', 'Environment', '2023-10-15',
+     'Global Climate Summit Addresses Urgent Climate Action', 'World leaders gathered at the Global Climate Summit to discuss urgent climate action, emissions reductions, and renewable energy targets.', 'global', TRUE, 1),

-('sarah', 'Sarah Ethicist', 'Politics', '2023-10-14', 'A Decisive Victory for Progressive Policies',
+    ('sarah', 'Sarah Ethicist', 'Politics', '2023-10-14',
+     'A Decisive Victory for Progressive Policies',
      'A deep dive into the recent political shifts.', 'politics', FALSE, 1),

-('john', 'John Techson', 'Technology', '2023-10-13', 'Tech Giants Unveil Cutting-Edge AI Innovations', 'Exploring the newest AI breakthroughs from leading tech companies.', 'technology', FALSE, 1),
+    ('john', 'John Techson', 'Technology', '2023-10-13',
+     'Tech Giants Unveil Cutting-Edge AI Innovations',
+     'Exploring the newest AI breakthroughs from leading tech companies.', 'technology', FALSE, 1),

-('astronomer', 'Dr. Emily', 'Health', '2023-10-12', 'COVID-19 Variants',
+    ('astronomer', 'Dr. Emily', 'Health', '2023-10-12',
+     'COVID-19 Variants',
      'The latest research on COVID-19 variants and vaccine effectiveness.', 'health', FALSE, 1),

-('john', 'John Techson', 'Technology', '2023-10-15', 'Tech Giants Announce New Product Line',
+    ('john', 'John Techson', 'Technology', '2023-10-15',
+     'Tech Giants Announce New Product Line',
      'Explore the latest innovations from tech industry leaders, unveiling new products that promise to transform the digital landscape', NULL, FALSE, 1),

-('sarah', 'Sarah Ethicist', 'Technology', '2023-10-11', 'The Future of Autonomous Vehicles',
+    ('sarah', 'Sarah Ethicist', 'Technology', '2023-10-11',
+     'The Future of Autonomous Vehicles',
      'An in-depth analysis of the rapid advancements in autonomous vehicle technology and their impact on transportation.', NULL, FALSE, 1),

-('astronomer', 'Astronomer X', 'Technology', '2023-12-10', 'Tech Startups Secure Record Funding',
+    ('astronomer', 'Astronomer X', 'Technology', '2023-12-10',
+     'Tech Startups Secure Record Funding',
      'An overview of the recent surge in funding for tech startups, shaping the entrepreneurial landscape.', NULL, FALSE, 1);

-CREATE TABLE video (
-    id SERIAL PRIMARY KEY,
-    cover_key VARCHAR(50) NOT NULL,
-    title VARCHAR(255) NOT NULL,
-    description TEXT
-);
+INSERT INTO articles (author_key, author_name, category, publish_date, title, description, image_key, is_featured)
+VALUES
+    ('john', 'John Techson', 'Quantum Computing', '2023-10-15',
+     'The Quantum Leap in Computing',
+     'Explore the revolution in quantum computing, its applications, and its potential impact on various industries.', NULL, FALSE),
+    ('sarah', 'Sarah Ethicist', 'AI Ethics', '2023-11-05',
+     'The Ethical Dilemmas of AI',
+     'A deep dive into ethical challenges posed by AI, including bias, privacy, and transparency.', NULL, FALSE),
+    ('astronomer', 'Astronomer X', 'Space Exploration', '2023-12-10',
+     'The Mars Colonization Challenge',
+     'Exploring the technical and logistical challenges of human colonization on Mars.', NULL, FALSE),
+    ('john', 'John Techson', 'Biotechnology', '2023-11-20',
+     'CRISPR and the Future of Gene Editing',
+     'How biotechnology is reshaping medicine, agriculture, and ethics.', NULL, FALSE),
+    ('sarah', 'Sarah Ethicist', 'Renewable Energy', '2023-12-01',
+     'Solar Power at Scale',
+     'The economics and engineering of large-scale renewable energy projects.', NULL, FALSE);

 INSERT INTO video (cover_key, title, description) VALUES
-('mars', 'Mars Exploration: Unveiling Alien Landscapes', 'Embark on a journey through the Red Planet''s breathtaking landscapes and uncover the mysteries of Mars.'),
+    ('mars', 'Mars Exploration: Unveiling Alien Landscapes',

-('blockchain', 'Blockchain Explained: A Revolution in Finance', 'Delve into the world of blockchain technology and its transformative impact on the financial industry.'),

-('mental', 'Breaking the Silence: Mental Health Awareness in the Workplace', 'An exploration of the importance of mental health awareness and the initiatives reshaping workplaces for employee well-being.'),
+     'Embark on a journey through the Red Planet''s breathtaking landscapes and uncover the mysteries of Mars.'), ('blockchain', 'Blockchain Explained: A Revolution in Finance', 'Delve into the world of blockchain technology and its transformative impact on the financial industry.'), ('mental', 'Breaking the Silence: Mental Health Awareness in the Workplace', 'An exploration of the importance of mental health awareness and the initiatives reshaping workplaces for employee well-being.'), ('invest', 'Revolutionizing Investment Strategies',

-('invest', 'Revolutionizing Investment Strategies', 'An in-depth look at global efforts to conserve biodiversity and safeguard endangered species from extinction.');
+     'An in-depth look at global efforts to conserve biodiversity and safeguard endangered species from extinction.');

-CREATE TABLE contact_requests (
-    id SERIAL PRIMARY KEY,
-    first_name VARCHAR(100) NOT NULL,
-    last_name VARCHAR(100) NOT NULL,
-    email VARCHAR(255) NOT NULL,
-    phone VARCHAR(50),
-    message TEXT NOT NULL,
-    created_at TIMESTAMP DEFAULT NOW()
-);

-CREATE TABLE faq (
-    id SERIAL PRIMARY KEY,
-    question TEXT NOT NULL,
-    answer TEXT NOT NULL,
-    sort_order INT DEFAULT 0
-);
+INSERT INTO faq (question, answer, sort_order)
+VALUES

-INSERT INTO faq (question, answer, sort_order) VALUES ('What is AI?', 'AI stands for Artificial Intelligence, which refers to the simulation of human intelligence in machines.
+    ('What is AI?', 'AI stands for Artificial Intelligence, which refers to the simulation of human intelligence in machines.
 It enables them to perform tasks like problem-solving, learning, and decision-making.', 1), ('How can I listen to your podcasts?', 'You can listen on our website, Spotify, Apple Podcasts, Google Podcasts, and YouTube.', 2), ('Are your podcasts free to listen to?', 'Yes, all our podcasts are completely free.', 3), ('Can I download episodes to listen offline?', 'Yes, you can download episodes directly from the episode page.', 4), ('How often do you release new episodes?', 'We release a new episode every week on Wednesday.', 5);